davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index copy.md

 - Things worth considering:

-  - For convenience, let's call the lines that move vertically along the width a zig-line, and the longer lines that sweep back across a zag-line
+  - For convenience, let's call the lines that move vertically along the width a zig line, and the longer lines that sweep back across a zag line

   - In the picture above, the turtle was initially facing east.
-Therefore, when I call this method, I expect that the zigzag will be drawn horizontally to the east.
+Therefore, when I call this method, I expect that the zigzag will be drawn horizontally, and to the east.
 But notice how the first zig-line is actually vertical.
-Therefore you need to ensure that your turtle is always facing north before drawing the zigs-lines.

   - Next, you need to determine the length of the zag-lines, as well as the angle of your turns.
 (Hint: These sawtooth shapes sure remind me of [right triangles](https://mathworld.wolfram.com/PythagoreanTheorem.html))

   - Think about the loop condition, which is related to how much you should draw per iteration.
-A single zig-line plus zag-line combination (looks like a sawtooth) appears to be the minimally repeated pattern.
+A single zig-line plus zag-line combination (looks like a tooth) appears to be the minimally repeated pattern.

   - Make sure your zig-lines and zag-lines are alternating colors.